 - Increasing the volume and weight (or yield) of the product

 - Act as a preservative, flavoring, coloring, etc.

 Their percentage of the whole is a function of the desired type, price and quality of the final product.

-Marinades are coated on, in liquid form (liquid rub), on the outside of the meat.
+Marinades are coated, in liquid form (liquid rub), on the outside of the meat.
 Generally, a marinade consists of three basic elements - acids to tenderize, oils to moisturize, and a flavor profile.
 There are several benefits to marinating meats.
 The most obvious is the increased yield.
-The total volume of the meat can be increased from 10 - 25%, and still be a high quality product.
+The total volume of the meat can be increased from 10 - 25%, and still be a high-quality product.
 Juiciness, or moistness, is another benefit.
 By capturing that marinade, the meat now has a moist texture, even after cooking.
-Also important, is shelf life which can be extended somewhat, but is not the primary purpose of a marinade.
+Also important is shelf life which can be extended somewhat but is not the primary purpose of a marinade.